billyshin/Python_Hacking/README.md

           Usage: python download.py -u [URL] -d [Destination loaction]

   8. reverse_backdoor.py - A backdoor program that allows hacker to execute simple commands on target device using reversed TCP.
+Need to change ip_address to your current IP Address in main code.
 It must be run in the target device locally, and thus social engineering or any other MITM attack should be used.
 It works in all environment that supports Python. listener.py only works when reverse_backdoor.py is running locally in target device.

   8. listener.py - A socket program that allows us to listen from the reverser_backdoor.py program.

            Usage: reverse_backdoor.py is running in target device python listener.py -i [IP Address]

-     Available commands:

-          eixt
+     Available commands in hacker's machine:

+     1. Disable backdoor connection

+                    exit

+     2. Change working directory

                     cd [Destination directory]

+     3. Download/Read file from target device

                     download [File]

+     4. Upload/Write file to traget device

                     upload [File]